wpendl99/.github/profile/security/practice/practice.md

-## Security practice
+# Security practice

-You don't really internalize how security exploits work until you get some practice with them.
+You will not really internalize how security exploits work until you get some practice with them.
 One way to do this is to use a practice security web applications.
 There are lots of practice applications but we will discuss two of them, Gruyere and Juice Shop.

 ## Gruyere